• Iain S. Thomas & Jasmine Wang: Can AI Answer Life’s Biggest Questions?

 Subscribe to The Michael Singer Podcast

-Join the New York Times bestselling author of The Untethered Soul and The Surrender Experiment for this free series of five curated teaching sessions, recorded at the yoga and meditation center known as Temple of the Universe.
+Join the New York Times bestselling author of The Untethered Soul, The Surrender Experiment, and Living Untethered for this free series of curated teaching sessions, recorded at his Temple of the Universe yoga and meditation center.

 Meet Your Host Michael Singer

-Michael A. Singer is the author of the #1 New York Times bestseller The Untethered Soul: The Journey Beyond Yourself.
+Michael A. Singer is the author of the #1 New York Times bestseller The Untethered Soul, The Surrender Experiment, Living Untethered, and several popular Sounds True programs including the Living from a Place of Surrender online course.
 In 1971, while pursuing his doctoral work in economics, he experienced a deep inner awakening and went into seclusion to focus on yoga and meditation.
 In 1975, he founded Temple of the Universe, a yoga and meditation center where people of any religion or set of beliefs can come together to experience inner peace.
 Through the years, he has made major contributions in the areas of business, the arts, education, health care, and environmental protection.
-For more information about The Untethered Soul®, please visit untetheredsoul.com.
+For more information about Living Untethered and Michael's other teachings, visit living-untethered.com.
 Author photo © Timothy Davis

 Most Recent